The Beasley family of Wiveliscombe SOM

 Robert John Cunningham Jaunay, the only surviving son of

-on 10 June 1915.
+on 10 June 1915 in the Gawler Congregational Church.
 Dorothy was one of four daughters of James

 and Clara Jane [nee Fisher] Beasley of Gawler SA.